This no carve sunflower pumpkin uses the heads of silk sunflowers or any other colorful daisy-like flower to cover the outside of a faux pumpkin.

 The easiest way to cover the pumpkin is to use floral pins to secure the stems into the pumpkin body.

-If you don’t have floral pins, you can cut floral wire into small pieces and wrap it around the stem of each sunflower head.
+If you don’t have floral pins, you can cut the floral wire into small pieces and wrap it around the stem of each sunflower head.
 Twist the wire into a pin shape and use this to poke into the pumpkin to attach.

 Keep adding sunflowers until the whole pumpkin is covered with them.